johnnychang25678/auction-serverless/README.md

-# AWS Serverless Framework
+# Online Auction
-The application is developed with AWS Serverless Framework
+The application is developed with AWS Serverless Framework.